 5. Vitamin D

 Insufficient vitamin K may cause dry or flaking skin.
 Vitamin K enriched creams or lotions can improve the texture as well as the moisture of the skin.
+Therefore, looking for the best vitamins for dry skin problems on face and body, we should not ignore vitamin K. Vitamin K can make skin look young.
+Moreover, it is often added to eye cream to get rid of dark circle around eyes.
 Here are the best foods contain the highest amount of vitamin K you can add into your daily diet:

 - Herbs (dried basil) contain 85.7µg (107% DV) of vitamin K per tablespoon (5g)